vsimko/corel-asp3-dng-bug/README.md

 ![LensId in DNG](app-lens-in-dng.png)

-# Using exiftool to browser EXIF data from the images
+# Using exiftool to browse EXIF data from the images

 ```sh
 # first, we need to install exiftool into our VM